American Contract Bridge League: North American Bridge Championships (NABC)

 Three times a year, in the spring, summer, and fall, the ACBL holds the North American Bridge Championships (NABC) using the duplicate bridge method of scoring, which greatly reduces the element of luck in competition.
 The NABC typically extends over eleven days and includes many different events.
-The location of the NABC is rotated among major cities, attended by thousands of players.
-The 2009 Summer Nationals in Washington, DC had 14,115 total tables played over the 11 days.
+The location of the NABC is rotated among major cities and is attended by thousands of players.

 Masterpoints

 For many, the most significant role of the ACBL is its sanctioning of club games and tournaments to award masterpoints.
-If an event has the ACBL sanction, then the highest-finishing players are awarded specified numbers of masterpoints, which can be recorded with the ACBL.
-Most players value the increase in their masterpoint total as a measure of their success at the game.
-Unlike the Elo rating system developed for chess, the masterpoint system is strictly one of accumulation.
-A player's masterpoint total can never decline except as part of a penalty imposed for ethics violations.
+Players who finish at or near the top in ACBL-sanctioned events are awarded specified numbers of masterpoints, which are recorded by the League.
+Many players value the increase in their masterpoint totals as a measure of their success at the game.
+Unlike the Elo rating system developed for chess, the masterpoint system is strictly one of accumulation; players' masterpoint totals never decline (except as a penalty imposed for an ethics violation).